Sh1v4nk/Simple-Authentication/README.md

 - **SignOut**: Clear user sessions by removing cookies.
 - **Password Hashing**: Uses bcrypt for secure password storage.
 - **Validation**: Zod is used for validating user input.
-- **Frontend & Backend Separation**: Monorepo structure with shared TypeScript types between frontend and backend.
+- **Frontend & Backend Separation**: Monorepo structure with separate frontend and backend directories.

 ---